hayeah/sike-react-course/project-init/index.md

-Then you should be able to see the page at: http://hayeah.github.io/sikeio-ilovereact/
+If it's successful, you should be able to see the page at: http://hayeah.github.io/sikeio-ilovereact/